-Explore the best trails near Sierra Madre with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Sierra Madre with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 Always my favorite hike...I've posted more of an over all opinion 10 months ago, if your interested.
 BUT I just want to remind every one IF YOU PACK IT IN PACK IT OUT!!!!.....That includes your peepee paper, dog poop, your poop, and tampon applicators!
 If you can remember to pack TP you can toss in a few bags to pick it up and pack it out....for goodness sake PLEASE PEOPLE...this is not your or your dogs personal bathroom!!!!!

 Great hike to the waterfall but was busier than I anticipated thus, arriving and starting early is recommended.
 BBQ and picnic areas available, as well as a Camp Store!
 Trails were easy to locate, navigate, and were well maintained.
 Some rock hopping involved but nothing too strenuous.